julianobd/ai-pronunciation-coach/README.md

 # AI Pronunciation Coach

-A desktop app (Windows-first) that helps you improve spoken English pronunciation through personalized exercises generated from your own pronunciation mistakes.
+A desktop app that helps you improve spoken English pronunciation through personalized exercises generated from your own pronunciation mistakes.

 Single user, no accounts, no cloud storage — all progress, statistics and settings live locally in `%LOCALAPPDATA%\PronunciationCoach`.

-> The previous web-based version of this project lives untouched in [`Legacy/`](Legacy/)
-> and served as the reference for the analysis pipeline.

 ## What it does